oncodash/ontoweaver/docs/readme_sections/information_fusion.rst

 that goes beyond properties reconciliation.

 To do so, it is allows to manage two problems:

 1. How to detect that two elements are duplicates?
 2. How to fuse duplicated element in a single one?

-The first problem is handled by the `Congregater` interface, which needs to construct a dictionary arrociating a *key* with a list of duplicated element.
+The first problem is handled by the `Congregater` interface, which needs to construct a dictionary associating a *key* with a list of duplicated elements.
 The *key* is a representation of the elements in the form of a string.
 If two elements have the same *key* then they are considered duplicates and put in the same list, and will be fused together in the second step.

 For the second problem, OntoWeaver provides three layers, depending on what one wants to fuse.
 For fusing:

 1. a whole *list of duplicated elements*, use objects implementing the low-level interface `fusion.Fusioner`,
 2. two duplicated elements, use objects implementing the low-level interface